Aayush-1999/Blogrite/README.md

 ### MISC

-`nodemailer` has been used for sending emails(verification emails) to the users.
+`nodemailer` has been used for sending emails (Reset Password Link) to the users.
+`multer` has been used for uploading images and `cloudinary` for storing images.

 ### Express Security